-Back when it was introduced in 2007, the midsize crossover market was still relatively small, with not nearly the number of models offered that there are today.
-But the Ford Edge has been a popular one, selling over 100,000 cars in the United States every year outside of 20091.
-Fortunately, most of the people who bought those million-plus cars got reliable midsize CUVs.
+When it was introduced in 2007, the midsize crossover market was still relatively small, with not nearly the number of models offered today.
+But the Ford Edge has been popular, selling over 100,000 cars in the United States every year outside of 20091.
+Fortunately, most people who bought those million-plus cars got reliable midsize CUVs.

-With the oldest of them only celebrating fourteen or fifteen years at this point, there are plenty of them still on the road today, so if you’re interested in buying one used, we’ll help you determine which are the most reliable model years to buy and which Ford Edge years to avoid buying here at CoPilot.
+With the oldest models celebrating fourteen or fifteen years at this point, there are plenty of them still on the road today.
+Thus, if you’re interested in buying one used, we’ll help you determine the most reliable model years to purchase and which Ford Edge years to avoid.

 8 QUESTIONS TO ASK WHEN BUYING A USED CAR